John Eaton (pianist): Personal life and death

+He died on May 24, 2026, five days before his 92nd birthday.

 Works

-Eaton is known for a CD series project John Eaton Presents the American Popular Song in cooperation with the Wolf Trap Foundation for the Performing Arts, the operational partner of the Wolf Trap National Park for the Performing Arts.
+Eaton is known for the CD series project John Eaton Presents the American Popular Song in cooperation with the Wolf Trap Foundation for the Performing Arts, the operational partner of the Wolf Trap National Park for the Performing Arts.
 This includes thirteen separate recorded broadcast programs in concert and conversation with jazz bassist Jay Leonhart.
 Each program focuses on major artists, composers or collaborators in American music, including Richard Rodgers, Harold Arlen, George Gershwin, Jerome Kern, Cole Porter, Julie Styne, Irving Berlin, Kurt Weill and Vernon Duke, and Hoagy Carmichael and Fats Waller, Duke Ellington, Harry Warren, Jimmy Van Heusen, Frank Loesser, The Beatles, and Bob Dylan.